300 Awesome Riddles for Kids

 - What is the hardest thing about learning to ride a bicycle?

-- How can you divide seventeen apples equally between eleven boys if four of them are very small?
+- How can you divide 17 apples equally among 11 boys if four of them are very small?

 By making them into applesauce